lioarce01/Borne-CLI/README.md

-# Git CLI 🐙
+# Borne 🐙

-Welcome to the Git CLI!
-This project allows you to interact with Git and GitHub from the terminal in a simple and efficient way.
+Welcome to Borne This project allows you to interact with Git and GitHub from the terminal in a simple and efficient way.
 Use this CLI to manage your repositories, branches, and commits without leaving the command line.

 ## Features 🌟